rameshwarvaidhya2024/repository-details-service/README.md

 # repository-details-service
 REST service to fetch GitHub repository details using owner and repository name.
 This demo application can fetch details of the repositories that are public.

+Application uses REDIS to cache repository details to improve performance.

 # Building

 Prerequisites: